aspect-build/.github/.github/pull_request_template.md

 - Covered by existing test cases
 - New test cases added
-- Manual testing: please provide instructions so we can reproduce
+- Manual testing; please provide instructions so we can reproduce: